Lisbon real estate agent Paulo Silva says Portugal’s property market has a Frenchman to thank. Francois Hollande, that is.

 Hollande, France’s first Socialist president since Francois Mitterrand’s term ended in 1995, added to a tax regime that had already been made heavier by his predecessor Nicolas Sarkozy.
 It has left France with the highest tax burden in the euro region.

 Among Hollande’s first steps after winning power in May 2012 were to push through a tax of 75 percent on annual incomes of more than 1 million euros and to raise the capital-gains tax.

 French movie star Gerard Depardieu, who played Obelix in films about one of France’s most beloved fictional characters, was among the most high-profile people to flee Hollande’s taxes by moving to Belgium.
 He later acquired Russian citizenship.

-French real estate investor Geoffroy Moreno, who moved to Lisbon in 2004, is now selling property to his fellow countrymen.
+French real estate investor Geoffroy Moreno is among those who has escaped Hollande’s taxes by moving to Lisbon and is now selling property to his fellow countrymen.

 The 35-year-old was at a real estate fair in May in Paris promoting the sale of apartments at five buildings he is renovating in and around the Portuguese capital.

 “I have many French friends calling me about properties in Lisbon,” Moreno said in an interview.
 “The French, especially those with money, are looking to escape Hollande’s aggressive fiscal policy and taking advantage of Portugal’s generous tax benefits for foreigners.”

 The French, along with the British and the Chinese, accounted for more than half of the 3,500 property purchases made by foreigners in the first quarter of the year, according to the Portuguese Real Estate Professionals and Brokers Association.